-How to Restart File Explorer Using Task Manager in Windows 10 – Task manager is an important program which you can use at the time of problems occurring in your Windows System.
-File explorer is not working or disappeared from the desktop is a common issue users meet with.
+Task Manager is an important program that you can use at the time of problems occurring in your Windows System.
+File Explorer is not working or disappeared from the desktop is a common issue users meet with.
 So in this post, you will read how to restart file explorer on windows 10.
 Not miss one more way – Windows 10 – How to Exit and Restore Explorer – Trick.

 Restart File Explorer in Windows 10